Johnathan Clifton, Community ISD

 Strategies to Tackle Chronic Absenteeism

 Hedy Chang from Attendance Works discussed tackling chronic absenteeism post-pandemic through empathy interviews, student focus groups, and a tiered support system.
 She also referenced the ‘Back to the Classroom’ report by the Ad Council Research Institute, highlighting the importance of positive, supportive messaging.
-To reduce chronic absenteeism by 50% over five years, Chang emphasized the need for systemic, data-informed strategies, an approach shared by RaaWee K12 Attendance+, which supports schools in making informed, student-centered attendance interventions.
+To reduce chronic absenteeism by 50% over five years, Chang emphasized the need for systemic, data-informed strategies, an approach shared by RaaWee Attendance+, which supports schools in making informed, student-centered attendance interventions.

-Understanding the Root Causes of Chronic Absenteeism
+understanding the Root Causes of Chronic Absenteeism

 Hedy Chang from Attendance Works emphasized the critical need to understand why students miss school, advocating for tools like empathy interviews, student focus groups, and attendance cafés to gather meaningful insights.
 She highlighted a post-pandemic surge in chronic absenteeism driven by weakened learning conditions, such as reduced student engagement, safety concerns, and a lack of belonging.